Abhi-072020/tesseract-ocr-analysis/README.md

 # tesseract-ocr-analysis

-Tesseract_OCR.ipynb was modified so that multiple page segmentation modes are worth enhancing OCR analysis as images can be targeted based on number of regions and their orientations.
-This enhancement increases the flexibility and effectiveness of character recognition on various formats.
+Implemented multiple page segmentation modes in Tesseract_OCR.ipynb to enhance OCR analysis, allowing for targeted processing of images based on orientation and specific regions.
+This addition improves the versatility and accuracy of text recognition across different formats.